itesla/ipsl/README.md

 As such, the documentation is limited, and aims to provide very consice information for people who fulfill the requirements above.
 If you do not fulfill these requirements, we recommend that you first get acquainted with both Modelica and Power Systems.

 Additional details about many of the models in OpenIPSL are available in disparate sources.
-Some of these are a reflection of the results from the efforts of many students that have worked with Prof. Luigi Vanfretti.
+Some of these are a reflection of the results from the efforts of many students that have worked with  Prof. [Luigi Vanfretti's](https://github.com/lvanfretti).
 See our [Publication List](http://openipsl.readthedocs.io/en/latest/publications.html) for more details on the models available.
 In addition, you can also browse a few of the MSc thesis of the students that carried out their MSc research under Prof. Vanfretti's group in the following links: Joan Russiñol (2013, [download](http://www.eps.ee.kth.se/personal/vanfretti/documents/mscthesis/2013_Joan_MSc_Thesis.pdf)), Le Qi (2014, [dowload](http://www.eps.ee.kth.se/personal/vanfretti/documents/mscthesis/2014_LeQi_MScThesis.pdf)), M.Ahsan Adib Murad (2015, [download](http://www.eps.ee.kth.se/personal/vanfretti/documents/mscthesis/2015_Ahsan_MScThesis.pdf)), and Mengjia Zhang (2015,[download](http://www.eps.ee.kth.se/personal/vanfretti/documents/mscthesis/2015_MengjiaZhang_MScThesis.pdf)).

 We would love to develop a detailed documentation, however, the development of OpenIPSL is being carried out in "best effort" basis by the project contributors.
 If you want a better documentation, and are willing to pay for our time to develop it, get in touch with use through the "Issues" feature in Github.